jonnypeace/VPN-gateway/README.md

 - FIREWALL RULES AND KILLSWITCH

 Ok, i'll get this out of the way first.
-Wireguard clients (mobile devices/desktops) themselves don't have a killswitch but the wireguard application tends to hang your connection.
-I've never tested how long this hangs for, BUT there are ways to check.
+Wireguard clients (mobile devices/desktops) themselves don't have a killswitch but the wireguard application tends to hang your connection BUT there are ways to check.
+I've never tested how long this hangs for, but it seems permanent until intervention occurs.

 Android devices : Connections > More connection settings > VPN > settings icon > Always-on VPN & Block connections without VPN.